Weililuo/hot-phytoplankton-analysis/README.md

 ---

 ### Project Goal
 The primary scientific objective of this project is to identify the "optimal ecological niche" for phytoplankton growth by analyzing a real-world oceanographic dataset.
-Specifically, this analysis aims to answer the following questions:
+Specifically, it aims to answer the following questions:
 * Which environmental factors (e.g., temperature, nutrients) show the strongest correlation with phytoplankton biomass?
 * What are the classic vertical distribution patterns of these key variables in the ocean water column?
 * Under what specific combination of temperature, nutrient concentration, and depth does high chlorophyll concentration occur?